pmem/syscall_intercept/README.md

 			long *result);
 ```

-The user of the library shall assgin to the variable called
+The user of the library shall assign to the variable called
 intercept_hook_point a pointer the address of a callback function.
 A non-zero return value returned by the callback function is used
 to signal to the intercepting library, that the specific system